1. Home

 • Some charting axes are not adjustable

 TraderSync has three different membership tiers: Free, Pro, Premium, and Elite.
-Keep reading for a breakdown of each one.
+Keep reading our TraderSync review for a breakdown of each one.

 Free Account ($0) – The free version of TraderSync is a functional but stripped-down version of the service.
 To use the account, you’ll need to tweet about the service on signup and periodically tweet about it.